 This item displays the CPU Host Clock.
 You can set it from 100 to 233.
 The default depends on your CPU frequency.
+If you over-clock the CPU clock ratio and the DDR:CPU ratio items can be adjusted.
 Default: By CPU speed